cleancoindev/arte-switch/README.md

 # How

-### To receive your $arte V2 tokens—burning your $BUIDL V1 tokens in the process—all you need to do is navigate to the "Switch" section of this site, and follow these steps:
+### To receive your $arte V2 tokens—burning your $ARTE V1 tokens in the process—all you need to do is navigate to the "Switch" section of this site, and follow these steps:

 #1 Set the amount of $ARTE V1 you wish to switch.